 Computing and Information Technology (CIT) is committed to making the university more sustainable and efficient, both saving energy and preserving resources.

 UB’s environmental footprint is significant.
 As an early signatory of the American College and University Presidents' Climate Commitment, UB is implementing a comprehensive strategic plan to minimize our negative environmental impact.
 The action plan calls for UB to become climate neutral by 2030.

-By Fall 2013, CIT will replace over 170 computer workstations with virtual desktop devices in various public computing site locations, with plans to add more going forward.
+CIT has replaced over 200 computer workstations with virtual desktop devices in various public computing site locations, with plans to add more going forward.
 These thin client box computers provide display, keyboard and mouse connectivity to a virtual workstation emulation on a server.
 These boxes are more energy efficient and reduce computer waste.

 Mobile technology has the potential to offer persistent